U.N. official calls China's crackdown on Uighurs 'disturbing'

-GENEVA (Reuters) - A U.N. human rights investigator on Wednesday criticized China’s crackdown on the Muslim Uighurs in the far western region of Xinjiang, citing “disturbing stories” of harassment and intimidation against the ethnic minority.
+GENEVA (Reuters) - A U.N. human rights investigator criticized on Wednesday China’s crackdown on Muslim Uighurs in the far western region of Xinjiang, citing “disturbing stories” of harassment and intimidation against the ethnic minority.

-Xinjiang has been roiled by ethnic tensions between the Uighurs and majority Han Chinese.
-Uighur groups and human rights activists say the government’s repressive policies in Xinjiang, including controls on Islam, have provoked unrest.
+Xinjiang has been roiled by ethnic tension between Uighurs and majority Han Chinese.
+Uighur groups and rights activists say the government’s repressive policies in Xinjiang, including controls on Islam, have provoked unrest.

 Heiner Bielefeldt, special rapporteur on freedom of religion or belief, told a news briefing China’s actions against the Uighurs were “a major problem”.